APNA 35th Annual Conference

-Choose from the following presentation options, selecting all formats for which you’d like your abstract to be reviewed: 2 hour Pre-conference, 45 minute Concurrent Session, 20 minute Mini Concurrent Session, Poster Presentation.
-Your abstract will be reviewed based on your presentation format selections of first choice, second choice and so on.
+Indicate a unique choice for each of the presentation options, selecting the formats for which you’d like your abstract to be reviewed: 2 hour Pre-conference, 45 minute Concurrent Session, 20-minute Mini Concurrent Session, Poster Presentation.
+Your abstract will be reviewed based on your selections of first choice, second choice and so on.
 Select N/A if you do not want your abstract reviewed under that presentation format.
-You are still welcome to submit for only one type of presentation (ie, poster or concurrent session) by selecting that format as your First Choice and then selecting N/A for the rest.
+You are still welcome to submit for only one type of presentation (ie poster or concurrent session) by selecting that format as your First Choice and then selecting N/A for the rest.
 Evidence-based references will be required for all presentations.

 To complete your abstract, be sure to press the “Submit FINAL proposal” button.
 Once your abstract proposal is successfully completed, you will receive an email confirmation of submission from APNA 35th Annual Conference (email@example.com).
 If you do not see this in your inbox, please check your junk mailbox.

-Regardless of acceptance status, an email notification will be sent to you by 5:00 pm EST on Monday, April 15, 2013
+Regardless of acceptance status, an email notification will be sent to you on Wednesday, April 14, 2021.

 If your abstract proposal has been accepted, you must confirm your presentation via the online Presenter Agreement (link in notification email) by Tuesday, April 20th.
-If you do not respond by this date, the acceptance of your abstract proposal may be invalid.
+If you do not respond by this date, the acceptance of your abstract proposal may be withdrawn.

 ** Note: As all communication, including official notifications, will be sent via email, please ensure that APNA and RQ emails are not sent to your junk mailbox.
 If you do not receive an email by the notification date and time indicated, contact APNA directly regarding your abstract status.
 You will be required to confirm acceptance by 4/20/21.